An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: On attribute disclosure risk

 For the described privacy threat to lead to unequivocal inference of confidential attribute values on the known individuals, it is not enough to accurately generate the corresponding record prototype.
-The following must also hold: \begin{enumerate} \item The data set must not contain any other records sharing the same values for the public attributes with the known individuals (in the above quotation, age, marital status, race and education) but having different values for the confidential attributes (in the above quotation, citizenship status and income). \item The dataset should be an exhaustive sample of the population to which the known individuals belong.
-Otherwise, we cannot be sure whether the known individuals are or are not present in the dataset and, therefore, whether a potentially reconstructed record matching their public attributes correspond to them.
-Even though this holds for Census (as long as the known individuals are U.S. citizens), it is not the case of other non-exhaustive datasets, such as the American Community Survey (ACS) that Dick et al. use to illustrate the attribute disclosure threat. \item CRR must not generate record prototypes sharing the same values for the public attributes but having diverse values for the confidential attributes.
+The following must also hold: \begin{enumerate} \item The original data set must not contain any other records sharing the same values for the public attributes with the known individuals (in the above quotation, age, marital status, race, and education) but having different values for the confidential attributes (in the above quotation, citizenship status and income). \item The original data set should be an exhaustive sample of the population to which the known individuals belong.
+Otherwise, we cannot be sure whether the known individuals are or are not present in the data set and, therefore, whether the potentially reconstructed records matching their public attributes correspond to them.
+Even though this holds for the Decennial Census (as long as the known individuals live in the U.S.), it is not the case for other non-exhaustive datasets, such as the American Community Survey (ACS) that Dick \emph{et al.} used to illustrate the attribute disclosure threat. \item CRR must not generate record prototypes sharing the same values for the public attributes but having diverse values for the confidential attributes. \end{enumerate}